neu-spiral/VariationalPlackettLuce/README.md

 * `RankMul` is the dictionary for the ranking index （with top query form).

 * `C_value` is a variable for prior Gaussian distribution .

-## Citing This Paper ##

-Please cite the following paper if you intend to use this code for your research.
->Variational Inference from Ranked Samples with Features.
->Yuan Guo, Jennifer Dy, Deniz Erdo˘gmu¸s, Jayashree Kalpathy-Cramer, Susan Ostmo, J.Peter Campbell, Michael F.Chiang and Stratis Ioannidis.
->(ACML 2019)

 ## Acknowledgement